jeju5/management/cs/aws/aws_developer.md

 * Lambda Authorizers
   * API Gateway feature of acess control from Labmda to API
+  * Types
-  * token-based Lambda authorizer (TOKEN authorizer): receives the caller's identity in a bearer token(JWT, OAUTH)
+    * TOKEN authorizer = token-based = receives the caller's identity in a token (JWT, OAUTH)
-  * request parameter-based Lambda authorizer (REQUEST authorizer): receives the caller's identity in a combination of parameters( headers, query string parameters, stageVariables, and $context variables)
+    * REQUEST authorizer = request parameter-based = receives the caller's identity in a combination of parameters (headers, query string parameters, stageVariables, and $context variables)

 * Lambda & Concurrency
   * account concurrenct execution limit: concurrecy capacity with in an account
   * reserve concurrency: concurrency capacity can be reserved for a lambda function
-  * unreserved concurrency: whatever is left over from reserved concurrency is unreserved concurrency. (minimum 100 required)
+  * unreserved concurrency: whatever is left over from reserved concurrency is unreserved concurrency. (minimum 100 required; and this is combined minimum, that is not minimum per lambda)
-  * note that reserve concurrency can't exceed to the point that any unreserved concurrency shouldn't go below 100
+  * note that reserve concurrency can't exceed to the point that any unreserved concurrency shouldn't go below 100 (100 combined across all left over lambdas)

+* Lambda & Recursive Call
+  * doesn't cause abrupt termination.
+It will cause massive increase in volume and cost

 * AWS Api Gateway has Mapping Template
   * API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.